 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of an individual with a stronger credit score.
+Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+You can get approved for a mortgage with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of an individual with a near perfect credit score.

-We're used to working with all tiers of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the first step in owning a home.
+Call us at 336-498-1440 and we can help you get on the right track to the home of your dreams.

-There are ways to boost your score.
-Improving your FICO score takes time.
-It can be difficult to make a significant change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these pointers:
+There are ways to raise your score.
+Building your FICO score takes time.
+It can be hard to make a significant stride change in your credit score with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
+- Correct your credit report.
+If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 25% of their credit limit than to have the majority of your debt taking up the balance one card.
+- Even out your debt.
+At first, this doesn't seem like a good idea.
+But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt taking up the balance one card.

-- Department store cards and service station cards.
-For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to obtain credit, increase your spending limits and keep up your payments, which will raise your FICO score.
-You should always beware of charging a high balance for more than a couple of months because these types of cards traditionally have a larger interest rate.
+- Apply for gas station cards or chain store credit.
+For those who have no credit or low credit, store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always avoid charging a large balance for too long because these types of cards usually have a steeper interest rate.

-- Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
-But, pay them off in no more than two or three payments.
+- Keep your cards active.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, be sure to pay them off in no more than two or three payments.

 Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Connection Realty LLC, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Connection Realty LLC, the loan process is sure to go more smoothly so you, too, can become a homeowner.

-To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.